 Porteños, as the diverse people of Buenos Aires are known, possess a complex and rich cultural identity.
-Argentina is a land of immigrants, the majority of whom are descendants of Western European immigrants who traveled to Argentina in the mid 19th century.
-In addition to the strong European influence, there are still a few indigenous communities, the largest being the Mapuche, Guaraní, Tobas and Matacos.
+Argentina is a land of immigrants.
+In addition to the strong European influence, there are still a few indigenous communities.
 These diverse cultures have come together to contribute to the country's unique language, cuisine, music, dance, religion, and architecture.

 In addition, Argentines are very physical communicators; they will often touch each other when speaking, use grand gestures to emphasize their point, and maintain little physical distance between speakers.
 Politeness and respect are closely linked with informal treatment.
 The normal greeting of men and women is a kiss on the cheek.
 Smiles, hugs, closeness when speaking and gestures are the most common and friendly way of communication.

-Visit the Obelisk, Buenos Aires' famed monument, on Avenida 9 de Julio, the widest street in the world.
+Visit the Obelisk, a Buenos Aires famed monument, on Avenida 9 de Julio, one of the widest streets in the world.

 Wander around the famed Sunday antique market in the main square of the historic San Telmo neighborhood.